-In Fiscal 2023, the Corporation entered into an agreement to acquire three contiguous industrial properties in the Town of Mount Royal, Quebec, located near the Corporation's centralized logistics operations and adjacent to its distribution centre.
-The planned acquisition, which is expected to close in the first half of Fiscal 2024 subject to the satisfaction of closing conditions, will increase warehousing capacity and support future logistics need of the Corporation.
-However, even if the Corporation can complete the acquisition and do so within the expected timeframe, there is no assurance that the Corporation will realize, in full or in part, the anticipated benefits from the acquisition.
-In addition, over the longer term, the Corporation will eventually need additional warehousing and distribution centre capacity.
+To accommodate the Corporation's current growth trajectory, management anticipates that the Corporation may need to add additional warehousing and distribution centre capacity in the foreseeable future.
 If the Corporation does not plan efficiently for increased capacity, or is unable to locate new sites, either for sale or for rent, on favorable terms, or is unable to commission new warehousing or distribution operations on a timely basis, the Corporation may not be able to successfully execute its growth strategy or may incur additional costs, which could materially adversely affect its business and financial results.

-In the meantime, as the Corporation relies on a single distribution centre located in the Town of Mount Royal (Quebec), any disruption at that facility, for example as a result of a COVID-19 outbreak or an adverse weather event, would materially impact the flow of goods to stores and, in turn, could potentially impact sales and the Corporation's financial results.
+In the meantime, as the Corporation relies on its distribution centre located in the Town of Mount Royal (Quebec), any disruption at that facility, for example as a result of adverse weather events, natural disasters, epidemic or pandemic outbreaks (such as COVID 19), or labour disputes, would materially impact the flow of goods to stores and, in turn, could potentially impact sales and the Corporation's financial results.